artificiallyhuman/voice_auth/README.md

    pip install -r requirements.txt
    ```

-   The first run will also download the ~55 MB pre-trained ECAPA model from
+   The repository already contains the ~55 MB pre-trained ECAPA model inside
-   the HuggingFace Hub and cache it inside `pretrained_models/` (or your
-   system-wide HF cache).
+   `pretrained_models/`, so no additional download is required on first run.

 4. **Launch the GUI**